Dave Rothenberg, Movea’s Director of Marketing and Partner Alliances talks to AZoSensors about motion processing and data fusion technology.

 Indoor navigation will be just one of the valuable services that sensor-enabled devices and environments will deliver to users, helping us get where we’re going, find what we need, and save time doing it.

 Gesture-controlled devices provide enhanced ease-of-use in many applications, and motion-enabled gaming and other entertainment content enable consumers to enjoy rich and immersive media experiences.

 More generally, we see the following benefits across our three major markets:

 Sports and Fitness

-Today’s motion sensing technology gives consumers a more intuitive and natural home entertainment experience, making it easy to navigate through interactive content.
-For example, with Orange’s Livebox Play set-top box, which leverages Movea’s SmartMotion technology, contextual awareness features have been integrated, which allow for a more user-friendly experience for people of all ages and interests.
+Today’s motion-sensing technology gives consumers a more intuitive and natural home entertainment experience, making it easy to navigate through interactive content.
+For example, with Orange’s Livebox Play set-top box, which leverages Movea’s SmartMotion technology, contextual awareness features have been integrated, which allows for a more user-friendly experience for people of all ages and interests.

 As sensors become ubiquitous and cloud computing more pervasive, both our mobile devices and our environments will become context-aware, accessing public and private information such as emails, GPS location, weather, transit schedules, etc. to deliver smarter services to consumers.

 Movea’s data fusion is capable of collecting and analyzing data from the user along with current information from the device and the cloud to make an informed decision and alert the mobile device user.
 For example, a passenger running to catch the train for work could be alerted to, “stop running because the train is 10 minutes delayed.”